 Affordable housing, a national park for your backyard, outdoor activities, and local restaurants make Marrero a place many love calling home.
 They have an annual crawfish boiling championship and a Cajun fest with a 5k.
 Marrero is broken up into mini subdivisions, with every kind to meet your needs.

 If you’ve heard of the lot that sells fresh seafood, it’s in Westwego.
 Personally, I call it Shrimp Town – but it’s known as the shrimp or seafood lot.
-Westwego can brag about having Bayou Segnette as well – which has a wave pool, canoeing, and hiking.
+Westwego can brag about having Bayou Segnette, which has a wave pool, canoeing, and hiking.
 Most of the homes tend to be raised cottages.
 Their residents love the small-town feel that Westwego provides.
 Don’t forget to try Mo’s Pizza!

 Algiers & Algiers Point